5monkeys/djedi-cms/djedi-react/README.md

   common superdomain of the frontend and backend domains.
 See [document.domain] for more information.

+- `SESSION_COOKIE_DOMAIN = '.example.com'` in your Django settings file.
+  [djedi.injectAdmin](#djediinjectadmin-promiseboolean) needs to make a request for the admin sidebar, and has to send along the session cookie created when logging in to the Django admin on `api.example.com`.
+This makes the cookie available on both domains.

 If the two domains do not share the same super domain (such as `site.com` and `api.com`) you need to set up a proxy server on the React frontend domain.
 For example, you could proxy `site.com/djedi` to `api.com/djedi`.